pianomanx/Clover/README.md

 - internal: some comments regarding existing memory leaks (more review + fixes to come)

-- fixed code that was calling FreePages for data allocated with FreePool (AcpiPatcher.c calls to egLoadFiel)
+- fixed code that was calling FreePages for data allocated with FreePool (AcpiPatcher.c calls to egLoadFile)

 - added back ability to boot with or without injected kexts